yettsyjk/EventTrackerProject/README.md

 ### Week 11 - 13 Project for Skill Distillery
 :mortar_board:
-'Event Tracker' is a broad term for anything that keeps track of information over time.
+* 'Event Tracker' is a broad term for anything that keeps track of information over time.
 Examples of these applications are 'Mint' (financial tracking) and 'MyFitnessPal' (diet and exercise tracker).
 These are very involved applications with a huge feature set.
+* Perform simple CRUD on two database tables that I created using MySQL Workbench.
+* Software Developer Yettsy Jo Knapp.
+Denver, CO June 2020

 ## JobTracker Overview
  Ever wanted a central location that tracks all of the jobs you have applied to while job hunting?